- God jul! Merry Christmas from our oversized heads to your normal-sized heads!

 January 1: Første nyttårsdag (First New Year's Day)

-Første nyttårsdag is a day of rest (that is, another vacation day) and, hopefully, no news of the city burning down.
+Første nyttårsdag is a day of rest (that is, another vacation day) and, hopefully, not a day when newspapers bear headlines such as, "YOU PARTIED TOO HARD; THE CITY BURNED DOWN".